sligh-games/brand/README.md

 ## License

 Copyright © 2025 Frederic Nowak.
 All Rights Reserved.

 Copyright © 2025 Sligh Games.
 All Rights Reserved.

 All logo assets are jointly owned by Frederic Nowak and Sligh Games.

+For licensing inquiries: frederic.nowak@sligh.games

+For detailed licensing information, please see the [LICENSE](./LICENSE) and [COPYRIGHT](./COPYRIGHT.txt) files.